-Short-term rehabilitative therapy (physical, speech and occupational) is provided on an inpatient or outpatient basis for up to three months per condition if significant improvement can be expected within three months; you pay a \$10 copay per outpatient session.
+Short-term rehabilitative therapy (physical, speech and occupational) is provided on an inpatient or outpatient basis for up to two consecutive months per condition if significant improvement can be expected within two months.
+Subsequent courses of treatment for up to two months for the same condition are provided if continuing significant improvement is achievable.
+You may receive inpatient or outpatient therapy as part of a specialized therapy program in a specialized rehabilitation facility for up to two months per conditions; you pay a \$5 copayment per outpatient session.
 Speech therapy is limited to treatment of certain speech impairments of organic origin.
 Occupational therapy is limited to services that assist the member to achieve and maintain self-care and improved functioning in other activities of daily living.

-Diagnosis and treatment of infertility is covered; you pay \$10 office visit copay.
-Artificial insemination is covered; you pay \$10; cost of donor sperm is not covered.
-Other assisted reproductive technology (ART) procedures that enable a woman with otherwise untreatable infertility to become pregnant through other artificial conception procedures such as in vitro fertilization and embryo transfer are not covered.
-Fertility drugs are not covered.
+Diagnosis and treatment of infertility is covered; you pay \$5 per office visit.
+Artificial insemination is covered; you pay \$5 per office visit; cost of donor sperm and donor eggs and services related to their procurement and storage is not covered.
+Other assisted reproductive technology (ART) procedures, such as in vitro fertilization, gamete and zygote intrafallopian transfers, are not covered.
+Infertility services are not available when either member of the family has been voluntarily surgically sterilized.
+Drugs related to non-covered infertility treatments are not covered.